 Scores from either the ACT or SAT

-Although we have discussed “is Stanford test optional?”, one of the requirements for the application that can demonstrate academic preparedness is the completion of standardized testing.
+Although Stanford is test optional, one of the requirements for any college application that can demonstrate academic preparedness is the completion of standardized testing.
 There is no set score that must be achieved in order to be considered for admission to Stanford, and there is also no score that guarantees acceptance.

 - A report from the school along with a letter of recommendation from the guidance counselor

 - Your high school college counselor or another administrator at your school is the one who is responsible for submitting these documents.

-- Students are required to ask for a recommendation from their high school guidance counselor within the Coalition application.
+- Students must request a recommendation from their high school guidance counselor within the Coalition application.
 After that, the guidance counselor hands in the School Report, the Student Assessment, and a letter of recommendation.

 - Students should invite a guidance counselor to complete the School Report and Counselor Recommendation form that is included in the Common Application.
 This form also includes a recommendation letter.

-- Your guidance counselor will need to fill out and submit the School Report form, which can be found within the application.
+- Your guidance counselor must fill out and submit the School Report form, which can be found within the application.
 The School Report provides information regarding the academic programs that are offered at your school, as well as your academic strengths within the context of those programs.